-- The RadioSurgery/Biology (RSB) Lab within the MBI-UF building contains a computer-controlled six Mev linear accelerator for use in cerebrovascular, cancer and fundamental cell and molecular research.
+The Stereotactic Radiosurgery/Biology (RSB) Lab within the MBI-UF building contains a computer-controlled six Mev linear accelerator for use in cerebrovascular, cancer and fundamental cell and molecular research.
 To the best of our knowledge, this is still only full-time radiosurgery-biology research laboratory of its kind in the world.

-- The Preston A. Wells, Jr. Center for Brain Tumor Therapy at the University of Florida, directed by William A. Friedman, MD, neurosurgeon, is a result of a generous $5 million gift from the Fort Lauderdale-based Lillian S. Wells Foundation Inc. The state of Florida, through its matching gifts program, will add another $5M to the Center bringing the total value of the donation to $10 million.
-The Center has a number of active clinical trials as well as on-going basic and translational research.
+The Preston A. Wells, Jr. Center for Brain Tumor Therapy at the University of Florida, directed by William A. Friedman, MD, neurosurgeon, has a number of active clinical trials as well as on-going basic and translational research.

 The primary role of the Vector Core Laboratory is to provide the service of generating gene therapy vectors.
 The Vector Core currently services 5 NIH program project grants worth over $25M and produces over 400 preps per year.
 In addition, the Vector Core serves a training role for students associated with those programs.